-Repeatedly push and release the "mode" button until the indicator on the face of the meter points to "ECON."
+Push and release the "mode" button until the indicator on the face of the meter points to "ECON."
+The meter will display the distance per liter or gallon for the operator's reference when cruising.

 If twin engines are installed on your boat, the meter will display only the total fuel economy of both engines.